Fares Al Soud

 Fares Abu Al Soud (born 2000) is a Canadian politician who has served as the member of Parliament (MP) for Mississauga Centre since 2025.

-He is a member of the Liberal Party of Canada and was elected as part of the 45th Canadian Parliament.
-Al Soud is trilingual, speaking fluent English, French and Arabic.
+He is a member of the Liberal Party of Canada.

 Background

 Al Soud was born in 2000 in Montreal, Quebec.
-In 2023, he graduated with a Bachelor of Science from the University of Toronto.
+In 2023, he graduated with a Bachelor of Science from the Mississauga campus of the University of Toronto.

 While completing his studies, Al Soud worked in the office of former MP and cabinet minister Omar Alghabra.
-He later joined the Prime Minister's Office and subsequently became a policy advisor to Diane Lebouthillier, Minister of Fisheries and Oceans Canada, where he later served as director of policy.
+He later joined the Prime Minister's Office and subsequently became a policy advisor to Diane Lebouthillier, Minister of Fisheries and Oceans Canada, where he later served as interim director of policy.

+At the time of the 2025 Canadian federal election, he lived in Ottawa.

 Political career

 In early 2025, Al Soud was acclaimed as the Liberal candidate for the riding of Mississauga Centre ahead of the 2025 Canadian federal election.
 He won election on April 28, 2025.
 Alongside Tatiana Auguste, Amandeep Sodhi, and Jake Sawatzky, Al Soud is one of the first four Canadian MPs born in the 21st century.

-Al Soud is the first Canadian MP of Palestinian origin, and is the youngest Arab and Muslim ever elected to Canada's parliament.